 LTM 108 Long-Term Monitoring for Epilepsy: This course is designed to prepare the participant with skills needed to provide long term monitoring for epilepsy, including recordings from scalp and implanted grid, strip and depth electrodes that have been surgically placed.
 This course includes the role of the LTM technologist and the IONM technologist who are likely to be one and the same, taking the patient from the LTM Unit, to surgery for placement of electrodes and/or surgical removal of tumor or epliptogenic focus, and monitoring post surgery.
 Successful completion awards 10 ASET-CEUs.

-LTM 109 - Board Preparation and Practice Exam for LTM - This course is intended to help the learner prepare to take the LTM credentialing exam.
+LTM 109 - LTM/ICU Monitoring Final Review and Practice Exam - This course is intended to help the learner prepare to take the LTM credentialing exam.
 Successful completion of this course in no way guarantees that the learner will pass the credentialing exam.
 Extensive study is required to prepare and the learner should set aside several hours a week for 6 month to 1 year to adequately prepare for the exam.
 The questions and review material included in this courses will help guide the learner in the appropriate areas of study, and the questions in this review fall under the general topic outline of subjects covered in the credentialing exam.
 IMPORTANT NOTE: Purchase of this course is for a limited period.
 The course begins a 1 year timer when the purchaser first logs on.
 The practice exam can be taken over and over and contains over 500 questions in a database.
 No ASET-CEUs awarded.

 NCS 101 Introduction to Nerve Conduction Studies and Terminology - This is an introductory course to NCS and Terminology.
 It is designed to provide the participant with a baseline set of 130 terms to help prepare the neurodiagnostic technologist to add nerve conduction studies to their technical skills and prepare them for taking the board exam in NCS.
 The course awards 2.5 ASET-CEUs for successful completion.